solidity-labs-io/forge-proposal-simulator/docs/testing/integration-tests.md

 # Integration Tests

 FPS enables the simulation of proposals within integration tests.
 This capability is essential for verifying the functionality of your proposals and ensuring they don't break existing features.
-Additionally, it allows testing of the entire proposal lifecycle, including governance proposals, and deployment scripts.
+Additionally, it allows testing of the entire proposal lifecycle, including governance proposals and deployment scripts.
 This guide illustrates writing integration tests with the Multisig example from our [Multisig Proposal Guide](../guides/multisig-proposal.md).
 These integration tests have already been implemented in the fps-example repo [here](https://github.com/solidity-labs-io/fps-example-repo/tree/main/test/multisig).

 ## Setting Up PostProposalCheck.sol

 The first step is to create a `PostProposalCheck.sol` contract, which serves as a base for your integration test contracts.
 This contract is responsible for deploying proposal contracts, executing them, and updating the addresses object.
 This allows integration tests to run against the newly updated state after all changes from the governance proposal go into effect.

 ```solidity
 pragma solidity ^0.8.0;